-We shall substitute into the functional equation (9.31) for the two-point invariant the infinitesimal transformations (9.34), differentiate it with respect to each of the four parameters$\alpha,\beta,\gamma,\delta$ and in the results of the differentiation assign them zero values corresponding the identity transformations.
-That yields for the two-point invariant $f=f(x,y,\xi,\eta)$ the system of the four differential equations (9.32) with the operators (9.35).
-As is in the previous case, the equations are solved with the method of characteristics.
+case, the equations are solved with the method of characteristics.
 For the first and the fourth equations of the system (9.32) the respective equations of characteristics, $dx/x=-d\xi/\xi, \ dy=-d\eta$, are easily integrable: $x\xi=$ const, \ $y+\eta=$ const, and their general solution will be written as follows: $f=\theta(x\xi,y+\eta)$, where $\theta(u,v)$ is an arbitrary function of two variables.
 The substitution of that expression into the second and third equations of the system yields the differential equation $\theta_u-\theta_v=0$ whose solution $\theta(u,v)=\chi(u+v)$ is written via the arbitrary function $\chi$ of only one variable, $\chi'$ being unequal to zero.
 As result, for the two-point invariant $f$ we get the expression

 that is transformed into the metric function (9.17) through the scaling transformation $\chi^{-1}(f)\to f$ with the inverse function $\chi^{-1}$.
 Theorem 6 is proved.
 We shall note that the two four-dimensional Lie algebras (9.30) in the respective bases have the same structural constants.
 The obvious transition to the other basis coupled with a trivial change of coordinates transforms one basis into the other, which means the weak equivalence of the algebras.
 However, no change of coordinates {\it alone} transforms the bases one into the other.
 That circumstance implies that the two corresponding groups of Lie transformations (9.24), as different actions in the two-dimensional manifold of one and the same four-dimensional Lie group, are similar but not equivalent.
 That is, some automorphism in the group accompanied by the change of coordinates {\it will} transform one group of transformations into the other (similarity, or weak equivalence), but no change of coordinates {\it without} automorphism can do the same (nonequivalence in the strong sense).
 The same is to be said as concerns the two four-dimensional Lie algebras (9.35) that correspond the Lie transformations (9.27).